Black Friday Code: DIGEST35

 A tell-tale sign probiotics are working for you is if your skin condition clears up.

-If you’ve seen a dermatologist about acne or rosacea, you’ve likely been prescribed an antibiotic that made it worse—or, at best, cleared the problem temporarily, only for it to return with a vengeance.
-This happens because one of the side effects of antibiotics is the killing of all manner of good bacteria in your gut and on your skin that help keep your skin’s natural protective barrier intact.
+If you’ve seen a dermatologist about acne or rosacea, you’ve likely been prescribed an antibiotic that made it worse or cleared the problem temporarily, only for it to return with a vengeance.
+This happens because one of the unwanted side effects of antibiotics is to kill even the good bacteria in your gut and on your skin that help keep your skin’s natural protective barrier intact.

-However, while not all skin conditions indicate an autoimmune condition, they do all indicate a gut imbalance or dysbiosis 28.
-Listen to this case study of one of my clients who experienced relief from skin rash, acid reflux, and loose bowels after changing his diet and adding in HCl (hydrochloric acid—to help with stomach acid) and probiotics.
+Listen to this case study of one of my clients who experienced relief from skin rash, acid reflux, and loose bowels after changing his diet and adding in probiotics and HCl (hydrochloric acid—to help with stomach acid).

-Certain skin conditions are trickier than others to treat, but adding a high-quality probiotic into whatever other efforts are being put forth to address it is definitely a good idea.
+Certain skin conditions are trickier than others to treat, but adding a high-quality probiotic to your efforts is a good idea.

 What to Look for in Your Probiotic

-There are three categories of probiotics, all of which are beneficial in restoring your gut health by reducing inflammation and reversing dysbiosis.
+There are three main types of probiotics, all of which help to restore gut health by reducing inflammation and reversing dysbiosis.

 Pay Attention to Your Body

 Positive changes from taking a probiotic product won’t happen overnight.
-They’ll be gradual as the bugs in your supplement begin to push out the bad bacteria in your gut.
-But they’ll definitely shift your overall health and well-being in the right direction when taken consistently over time.
-Track your symptoms to help yourself and your healthcare provider see the full picture of the changes over time.
+As the good bacteria in probiotics gradually replace the bad bacteria in your gut, you’ll start noticing positive changes in your overall health and well-being.
+Staying consistent is key to seeing results, and tracking your symptoms can help you and your healthcare provider understand the progress over time.

-We’d love to help you get started.
+We’d love to help you get started on your journey to better gut health.
 Reach out to our clinic for more information.

 The Ruscio Institute has developed a range of high-quality formulations to help our clients and audience.
 If you’re interested in learning more about these products, please click here.
 Note that there are many other options available, and we encourage you to research which products may be right for you.
 The information on DrRuscio.com is for educational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.